nguyendinh1987/gitlab-management-experience/setup.md

     >> external_url 'https://example.com'
   - Setup alert email service: The system will send the alerts to this email if there is something wrong with your SSL certificate.
 It works only if you install postfix.
 I obmit this step.
 To configure, open /etc/gitlab/gitlab.rb and look for below param, and replace the example email by your email.
     >> letsencrypt['contact_emails'] = ['bob@example.com']
   - Increase number of sidekiq workers, this will speedup background process in the gitlab server (optional).
-In below comment, we will run 4 sidekiq workers [link](https://docs.gitlab.com/ee/administration/sidekiq/extra_sidekiq_processes.html)
+In below config, we will run 4 sidekiq workers [link](https://docs.gitlab.com/ee/administration/sidekiq/extra_sidekiq_processes.html)
     >> sidekiq['queue_groups'] = ['*'] * 4
   - Update config: Save changes and close gitlab.rb.
 Then execute below command
     >> sudo gitlab-ctl reconfigure